henryr/cap-faq/README.md

 systems, like Amazon's Dynamo, relax consistency in order to maintain high degrees of availability.

-12. What's the relationship between CAP and performance?

-CAP is

-13. What does CAP mean to me as an engineer?

-14. Is a failed machine the same as a partitioned one?
+## 14. Is a failed machine the same as a partitioned one?

 No. A 'failed' machine is usually excused the burden of having to respond to client requests.
 CAP does not allow any machines to fail